Learning to Shape Rewards using a Game of Two Partners: Related Work

-\textbf{Curiosity based reward shaping} aims to encourage the agent to explore states by rewarding the agent for novel state visitations using exploration heuristics.
-One approach is to use state visitation counts \citep{ostrovski2017count}.
-More elaborate approaches such as \citep{burda2018exploration} introduce a measure of \textit{state novelty} using the prediction error of features of the visited states from a random network. \citep{pathak2017curiosity} use the prediction error of the next state from a learned dynamics model and \citep{houthooft2016vime} maximise the information gain about the agent’s belief of the system dynamics.
-In general, these methods provide no performance guarantees nor do they ensure the optimal policy (of the underlying MDP) is preserved.
-Moreover, they naively reward exploration to unvisited states without consideration of the environment reward.
+Curiosity Based Reward Shaping aims to encourage the agent to explore states by rewarding the agent for novel state visitations using exploration heuristics.
+One approach is to use state visitation counts \cite{ostrovski2017count}.
+More elaborate approaches such as \cite{burda2018exploration} introduce a measure of \textit{state novelty} using the prediction error of features of the visited states from a random network.
+Pathak et al. \citeyear{pathak2017curiosity} use the prediction error of the next state from a learned dynamics model and Houthooft et al. \citeyear{houthooft2016vime} maximise the information gain about the agent’s belief of the system dynamics.
+In general, these methods provide no performance guarantees nor do they ensure the optimal policy of the underlying MDP is preserved.
+Moreover, they naively reward exploration without consideration of the environment reward.
 This can lead to spurious objectives being maximised (see Experiment 3 in Sec. \ref{Section:Experiments}).